Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 Reality check: bigger batteries often have worse economics

 If you buy more storage than you can regularly fill from solar, the extra capacity does not create extra savings.
 It just adds cost.
+A 15 kWh battery that only fills 6-8 kWh/day has worse payback than a 10 kWh battery that fills completely.

 If you want to understand what “real work often” means, it helps to know why panels rarely hit their rating and why the usable shape of generation matters: